The Timeline

 Video tracks sit above the center line.
 Audio tracks sit below.
 The track area scrolls horizontally and vertically independently.

-Section titled “Track headers”The column on the left shows one header per track.
-Each header includes:
+Section titled “Track controls”The column on the left shows one set of controls per track.
+Each set includes:

 - Track name — click to rename

-Right-click anywhere in the track header area to add or delete tracks.
+Right-click anywhere in the track controls area to add or delete tracks.

 Track types